Darlington Civic Theatre

 Restoring Edwardian-era theatre into a modern venue for the best acts

-The History Centre is at the heart of major re-generation plans for the city
+The recently branded Box is at the heart of major re-generation plans for the city

 Flagship Project for Mayflower 400, 400th Anniversary of Pilgrims setting sail

-Willmott Dixon’s track record for restoring Grade 2 listed property and creating heritage attractions has been further underlined by its role delivering the £34m Plymouth History Centre project.
+Willmott Dixon’s track record for restoring Grade 2 listed property and creating heritage attractions has been further underlined by its role delivering a major landmark celebrating Plymouth's role shaping world history.

-The Plymouth History Centre (working title) will see our team transform the City Museum and Art Gallery, Central Library and St Luke's Church buildings into a cutting-edge, interactive centre that attracts thousands of visitors a year.
-The centre will open in spring 2020 as part of Plymouth’s 400th anniversary commemorations for the Mayflower ship (below) sailing from Plymouth to America and will provide a new home for the city's fascinating and vast historic collections.
+The Box is part of Plymouth’s 400th anniversary commemorations for the Mayflower ship (below) sailing from Plymouth to America and will provide a new home for the city's fascinating and vast historic collections.

-It’s the latest example of Willmott Dixon creating a world renowned museum or cultural icon.
+This is our latest example of creating a world renowned museum or cultural icon.

-It’s also a continuation of our growth in the South West, following the opening of the Exeter office and building a home for the Met Office’s new supercomputer.
+It’s also continues our growth in the South West, following the opening of the Exeter office and building a home for the Met Office’s new supercomputer.

 Councillor Ian Bowyer, Leader of Plymouth City Council:

 “We’re really pleased to have Willmott Dixon on board.
 As well as in-depth knowledge of the sector they demonstrated how they would inspire Plymothians to build for Plymouth and invest in the communities that support culture.
-This makes their appointment a great fit for the History Centre.”
+This makes their appointment a great fit.”

 Councillor Glenn Jordan, Cabinet Member for Culture said: “Willmott Dixon has a wealth of experience in helping to create buildings that are both functional and iconic.
 We were particularly impressed with their recent regeneration of a former Grade 2 listed building into a new home for the Gwent Records Office.
-This was a project that breathed new life into a property of more than 100 years old – so much like our ambitions for the History Centre.”
+This was a project that breathed new life into a property of more than 100 years old – so much like our ambitions.”

 John Boughton, Deputy MD at Willmott Dixon in the South West:

-“The new History Centre will be a major transformation for the City of Plymouth, supporting and preserving Plymouth’s history and culture for future generations as well as providing an iconic attraction for visitors.
-It’s much more than a construction project – it’s an opportunity to bring Plymouth’s past into the present and create a legacy for the future.
+“The Box will be a major transformation for the City of Plymouth, supporting and preserving Plymouth’s history and culture for future generations as well as providing an iconic attraction for visitors.
+It’s much more than a construction project.
 We will also ensure our work benefits the local economy as much as possible by using local companies for work packages.”

-Arlington House Pavilion 5 Park Five Business Centre Harrier Way Exeter Devon
+Arlington House , Pavilion 5 Park Five Business Centre Harrier Way Exeter